Proportional hazards model: A single continuous covariate

-To demonstrate a less traditional use case of survival analysis, the next example will be an economics question: what is the relationship between a companies' price-to-earnings ratio (P/E) on their 1-year IPO anniversary and their future survival?
-More specifically, if we consider a company's "birth event" to be their 1-year IPO anniversary, and any bankruptcy, sale, going private, etc. as a "death" event the company, we'd like to know the influence of the companies' P/E ratio at their "birth" (1-year IPO anniversary) on their survival.
+To demonstrate a less traditional use case of survival analysis, the next example will be an economics question: what is the relationship between a company's price-to-earnings ratio (P/E) on their first IPO anniversary and their future survival?
+More specifically, if we consider a company's "birth event" to be their first IPO anniversary, and any bankruptcy, sale, going private, etc. as a "death" event the company, we'd like to know the influence of the companies' P/E ratio at their "birth" (first IPO anniversary) on their survival.

-Provided is a (fake) dataset with survival data from 12 companies: T represents the number of days between 1-year IPO anniversary and death (or an end date of 2022-01-01, if did not die).
+Provided is a (fake) dataset with survival data from 12 companies: T represents the number of days between first IPO anniversary and death (or an end date of 2022-01-01, if did not die).
 C represents if the company died before 2022-01-01 or not.
-P/E represents the companies price-to-earnings ratio at their 1-year IPO anniversary.
+P/E represents the company's price-to-earnings ratio at its 1st IPO anniversary.

-Unlike the previous example where there was a binary variable, this dataset has a continuous variable, P/E. However, the model looks similar:
+Unlike the previous example where there was a binary variable, this dataset has a continuous variable, P/E; however, the model looks similar:

 where $P_i$ represents a company's P/E ratio.
 Running this dataset through a Cox model produces an estimate of the value of the unknown $\beta_1$, which is -0.34.
-Therefore an estimate of the entire hazard is:
+Therefore, an estimate of the entire hazard is:

 Since the baseline hazard, $\lambda_0(t)$, was not estimated, the entire hazard is not able to be calculated.
-However, consider the ratio of the companies i and j's hazards:
+However, consider the ratio of the companies i and js hazards: